 The script will ask you to supply a value for the globalAdminPassword parameter; enter the password for the administrative account you are using for the -globalAdminUsername parameter.
 The script then removes all resource groups, service principles, AD applications, and AD users.

-[When complete you will get an output json file located in .\output called [pull in example for naming].
-It will list all the components installed.
-The demo will require this file.]

 Deploying and running the demo

 [intro]